Addressing value chain emissions

 Our emissions baseline

-We use the Greenhouse Gas Protocol as a methodology for our calculations and a detailed emission screening shows that the major contributor to our value chain emissions are the customers’ use of our products.
+We use the Greenhouse Gas (GHG) Protocol as the methodology for calculating our emissions.
+A detailed emission screening shows that the major contributor to our value chain emissions is the customers’ use of our products.

 The Science Based Targets initiative (SBTi)